Costa Rica 2014: A Freshman’s Journey of Self-Discovery and Adventures

 7564_10203023047445268_1088740265_n

-This was incredibly hard to lie down AND smile while boiling my skin.
+This was incredibly hard to lie down and smile while boiling my skin.
 I’m third from the right.

 Tired and ever so ready for bed after our hot springs experience we met at the hotel rendezvous for a team meeting.
 After, we ate dinner in our hotel and went to our lodgings to get some rest.
 Our room decided to wind down via tv shows.
 My roommates introduced me to the tv show NCIS that night.
 I’m still hooked.